MahdiSohaily/Programing-Bootcamp/README.md

 - `npm run css-compile`
 - `npm run server`

-Also take a look to the `package,json` file for other available options.
+Also take a look to the `package.json` file for other available options.

 ## My process